eclipse-hono/hono-extras/device-communication/README.md

 #### commands/{tenantId}/{deviceId}

-- POST : post a command for a specific device
+- POST : post a command for a specific device (NOT IMPLEMENTED YET)

 <p>